 Librarians without Borders

-Before the digital revolution, practicing evidence based health care, policymaking or education in developing countries was virtually impossible.
-In 2001, that slowly began to change, first with Hinari (WHO’s biomedical free and low cost access to research program) and later with open access and Research4life which now comprises 5 programs including Hinari, 106,000 peer reviewed resources, 10,000 registered institutions and 160 publishing partners.
-Despite these gains in access however, many researchers, doctors, librarians and policymakers in developing countries still suffer from for a lack of information literacy.
-How do you make use of critical resources if you lack the skills to find them?
+Before the digital revolution, practicing evidence-based health care, policymaking or education in developing countries was virtual impossible.
+In 2001, that slowly began to change, first with Hinari, WHO’s biomedical free and low cost access to research program and later with open access and Research4life (R4L) which comprises 5 programs including Hinari, 100,000 peer reviewed resources, 9,000 registered institutions and 200 publishing partners.
+Despite these gains in access however, many researchers, doctors, librarians and policymakers in developing countries still suffer from a lack of information literacy.

-• Increase the number of trainers based at R4L registered institutions, including health information professionals, researchers, lecturers, and post-graduate and medical students whose activities will result in a cascading effect on users from their institution.
+- Increase the number of trainers based at R4L registered institutions, including health information professionals, researchers and lecturers in multiple disciplines, and post-graduate and medical students whose activities will result in a cascading effect on users from their institution.

-• Reinforce the Research4Life repository of learning and training with timely and relevant materials.
+- Build the R4L repository of learning and training with timely and relevant materials, a critical and ongoing activity.